It is completely surrounded by the World Heritage listed Blue Mountains National Park.

 Aircraft movement in the Blue Mountains can be viewed on the Flight Radar website.
 Although it should be noted that not all aircraft have their transponders turned on - so although you can hear and see them, they are not on the radar.

-A petition with over 10,000 signatures has been presented to state parliament and is scheduled to be discussed in August.
+A petition with over 10,000 signatures has been presented to state parliament and was discussed on 1 August.
+Here's a transcript of the speeches given.